-Complaint relates to: Informal Stage 1 Formal Stage 2 Complaint Panel (Investigation) Pupils, parents or staff The appropriate Executive Headteacher or Panel appointed by the (other than the member of staff other Senior Manager Chair of Governors Executive Headteacher) The Chair of Governors, Panel appointed by the Complaints Governor or Chair of Governors (or The Executive No informal stage impartial person Vice Chair if the Chair has Headteacher (go to Stage 1) nominated by the Chair had previous involvement).
-Another nominated non- Panel appointed by the A Governor or group of The Chair of staff governor (which Chair of Governors (or Governors Governors could include a Vice Chair if the Chair has (other than the Chair of governor/associate had previous involvement) Governors) member from another (The panel could include a school). governor/associate member from another school).
-The Vice Chair of Another nominated non- Panel appointed by the The Chair of Governors Governors (or other staff governor (which Vice Chair of Governors. (or a group of governors impartial governor if could include a (The panel could include including the Chair of the Vice Chair is governor/associate governors or associate Governors) included in the member from another members from another complaint) school). school).
-School to refer the Nottinghamshire County complaint to Council Governor Services The whole body of No informal stage Nottinghamshire County to nominate an Governors (go to Stage 1) Council Governor independent panel of Services who will governors or associate nominate an investigating members. officer.
+Complaint relates to: Informal Stage 1 Formal (Investigation) Stage 2 Complaint Panel Pupils, parents or staff (other than the Headteacher) The appropriate member of staff Headteacher or other Senior Manager Panel appointed by the Chair of Governors The Headteacher No informal stage (go to Stage 1) The Chair of Governors, Complaints Governor or impartial person nominated by the Chair Panel appointed by the Chair of Governors (or Vice Chair if the Chair has had previous involvement).
+A Governor or group of Governors (other than the Chair of Governors) The Chair of Governors Another nominated non- staff governor (which could include a governor/associate member from another school).
+Panel appointed by the Chair of Governors (or Vice Chair if the Chair has had previous involvement) (The panel could include a governor/associate member from another school).
+The Chair of Governors (or a group of governors including the Chair of Governors) The Vice Chair of Governors (or other impartial governor if the Vice Chair is included in the complaint) Another nominated non- staff governor (which could include a governor/associate member from another school).
+Panel appointed by the Vice Chair of Governors.
+(The panel could include governors or associate members from another school).
+Nottinghamshire County The whole body of Governors No informal stage (go to Stage 1) complaint to Nottinghamshire County Council Governor Services who will nominate an investigating officer.
+Council Governor Services to nominate an independent panel of governors or associate members.